-1.3.4 Beaudry, Nam, and Wang (2011) - Short-Run Zero Restrictions and max FEV
+1.3.4 BNW' Short-Run Zero Restrictions and Max FEV

-Beaudry, Nam, and Wang (2011), henceforth BNW, use a very similar identification scheme as BS.
+Beaudry et al. (2011), henceforth BNW, use a very similar identification scheme as BS.
 But instead of maximizing the sum of the shares of the forecast error variance over a certain horizon, they maximize it simply at that horizon.
-By taking this approach, they omit information that is only valuable in the short-run and focus more on the medium-run and long-run effects of the news shock.
+By taking this approach, they omit information that is only valuable in the short-run and focus more on the mediumrun and long-run effects of the news shock.
 By increasing the horizon to infinity, the identification scheme approaches a long-run zero restriction framework, but the problem occurring with long-run zero restrictions and partial identification is avoided.
 This is our benchmark scheme, hence we name it simply MRI.

-1.3.5 KS' max FEV
+1.3.5 KS' Max FEV